affinda/affinda-python/docs/models.md

 Document.

 You probably want to use the sub-classes and not this class directly.
-Known sub-classes are: InvoiceDocument, JobDescriptionDocument, ResumeDocument.
+Known sub-classes are: Invoice, JobDescription, Resume.

 All required parameters must be populated in order to send to Azure.